 High density concrete aggregate

-Worldwide, engineers are seeking new and sophisticated tunnelling and underground solutions.
-They do so to limit ground-borne noise and vibration and overcome hydrostatic pressure, in an environment where you have limited space.
+Worldwide, engineers are seeking new and sophisticated tunnelling and underground structures solutions.
+They do so to limit ground-borne noise and vibration and overcome hydrostatic pressure, in an environment where there is limited space.
 Similarly, sub-level structures are looking for solutions to withstand natural groundwater pressure.
-Therefore, many projects included our high density aggregate MagnaDense to solve this challenge.
+Therefore, many projects can include our high density aggregate MagnaDense to solve this challenge when building underground.

 Preventing vibration and noise from tunnels to surface

 Crossrail, recently done in the UK, is a perfect example of where MagnaDense is the best fit in an area bound by many limitations.
 Because it is running beneath central London, the project encountered many constraints.
 Firstly, there is the challenge of the restricted volume of the tunnel, and secondly, the proximity of surrounding infrastructure, meaning space was limited.

 Therefore, the solution was the construction of a High Density Floating Track Slab (FTS), utilising MagnaDense concrete.
 Due to the limited available construction space, they developed concrete that includes the heavy aggregate MagnaDense.
 And this is the most suitable option to prevent noise and vibration caused by the passing trains.
 Also, the project had to overcome many logistical challenges, primarily because the pumping site is within the city centre.

 And finally, the Crossrail project saw the world’s first installation of a High Density Floating Track Slab.
 Additionally, it set a world record for pumping high density concrete.
 As a result, LKAB Minerals and partners got four nominations for the awards at the NCE Tunnelling Awards in 2017.

 For more information about the project, or to hear about the technical details of this construction, you can listen to our Crossrail webinar.